alokpriyadarshii/ChatGPTX/README.md

 # ChatGPTX

 ChatGPTX is a clean, full stack AI chat application built with Next.js.
-It includes Google login, saved conversations, dark/light mode, a responsive chat UI, and OpenAI powered answers using the user's own API key or a server-side environment key.
+It includes Google login, saved conversations, dark/light mode, a responsive chat UI, and OpenAI powered answers using the user's own API key or a server side environment key.

 ## Preview